marcosblandim/setup-liferay-script/README.md

   - stores the wizard properties in a string inside the script
 - improve this README (mainly the usage)
 - add the option to create the database and the portal in a docker
-- implement option for deploying the database in a docker
+- implement option for deploying the database inside a docker container
+- implement option for deploying the liferay portal inside a docker container